shirish93/shirish93.github.io/_failedprojects/food-research.md

 ---
-layout: post
-title:  "A food research and development company: foiled by factors far beyond our control"
 author: shirish
-categories: [ innovation, postmortem, ideas, food-research ]
+categories:
+- innovation
+- postmortem
+- ideas
+- food-research
 image: assets/images/food-research.png
+last_modified_at: '2026-08-04'
+layout: post
+title: 'A food research and development company: foiled by factors far beyond our control'
 ---

 The idea was to research, develop, market, and sell new and novel health food products into the Nepali market.
 Our target audience was the health-conscious upper-middle class and foreign "returnees" familiar with Western health-food culture.
 The idea failed because we didn't realize the non-food aspects of business growth, the the factors influencing customer trends.